rank0001/aspnet-b6/README.md

-### An assignment in asp dot net mvc to demonstrate a simple CRUD operation
+### Assignment and exam collection in asp dot net batch 6